eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 State, in addition to being an authorised mDL Provider in accordance with the rules applicable for mDL Providers.

+[**It would be useful here to explain how a relying party can ensure that they are requesting an attestation from a particular type of issuer (ie qualified or not etc) when the holder may hold several attestations of a particular type (eg mDL).
+And to explain how the user interface will enable the holder to choose which attestation to provide to a relying party when the holder has several of the same type.
+We have found this to be a very tricky problem to solve in the past, and it is a cause of great user confusion when wallets get full of many attestations.**]

 ### 5.2 Available standardised formats

 All attestations can be described to have the following elements: